JCGuest/svelte-login/README.md

 ## Description

 A dynamic and interactive login form built using Svelte.
 Includes  color-coded password strength meter and email validation, CSS timing for some elegant animations and a JS function that works like an algorithm to determine password strength.
+I find that it works best in Firefox, not sure why.

 ## Get started